mandjevant/face_recognizer-for-jupyter/README.md

 # face_recognizer-for-jupyter

-Change the paths of downloaded files as indicated in the Face Seperated.ipynb file
+Change the paths of downloaded files as indicated in the faceRecognizer.ipynb, and dataSetTrainer.ipynb files